person stretching in the sun

 • Isolation

-Co-occurring Trauma and Eating Disorder Treatment Programs
+Co-occurring Trauma and Eating Disorder Treatment Programs.

 Alsana’s treatment programs offer a nurturing environment for adults struggling with co-occurring conditions such as trauma.
 Our approach is grounded in understanding and compassion, recognizing the unique journey each individual faces in their path to recovery.